 FSCS website or call the FSCS on 020 77 414 100 or 08006 781 100 .
 Please note only compensation related queries should be directed to the FSCS.

 Accounts with TSB Bank plc include accounts in all its divisions and under trading name TSB and TSB Business.
 An eligible depositor's £85,000 limit relates to the combined amount in all accounts with TSB Bank plc.

 Simply open your Savings Pots through our mobile app

-Savings Pots are only available for existing Spend & Save customers
+Savings Pots are only available for Spend & Save or Spend & Save Plus customers

 AER – stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.
 GROSS – Gross rate is the contractual rate of interest payable before the deduction of income tax at the rate specified by law.